Image Source: Sven Scheumeier

 But what about the things you never even thought to take with you?
-We thought we'd share some of our top travel accessories that you probably didn't even know existed in the first place, but could prove invaluable on your overseas adventures.
+We thought we'd share some of our favourite travel accessories that you probably didn't even know existed in the first place, but could prove invaluable on your overseas adventures.

 1. Lifeventure Travel Bath/Sink Plug